 At this level employees are assigned administrative responsibilities involving the direction of a major section of the laboratory system and as a statewide administrative coordinator of certain forensic disciplines, projects, and programs; and/or may perform the duties of laboratory system Quality Assurance/Quality Control Manager over all disciplines at all laboratory locations.
 They will manage section activities, develop and implement goals and objectives, manage and coordinate forensic programs or disciplines and direct complex forensic science projects which have an impact on the laboratory system and/or the field of forensic science.

 Knowledge, Skills, and Abilities required at this level include those identified at Level IV plus the ability to manage complex projects and programs; to manage the quality assurance program; to manage laboratory accreditation; and to manage and evaluate the activities of a criminalistics laboratory.

-Education and Experience required at this level consists of those identified in Level IV plus two additional years of supervisory experience as a forensic laboratory criminalist.
+Education and Experience required at this level consists of those identified in Level IV plus two additional years of supervisory experience performing forensic analysis.

 The federal Omnibus Consolidated Appropriations Act of 1997 contained an amendment of the federal Gun Control Act of 1968.
 This amendment addresses misdemeanor crimes of domestic violence.
-Applicants must be able to satisfy the limitations contained in this federal law.
+Commissioned applicants must be able to satisfy the limitations contained in this federal law.